Exquisite Japanese Metalwork – A Testament to Meiji Craftsmanship

 Meiji period, circa 1890

-Ichioka Shiun
+SOLD Ichioka Shiun

 A large sentoku study of a carp in swimming motion, naturalistically modelled resting on its four fins, the eyes inlaid in shakudo, shibuichi and gold.